-The Lebanese Red Cross started its services in the field of health development since 1945.
+The Lebanese Red Cross launched its services in the field of health development in 1945.
 It established three dispensaries in Beirut to serve the most vulnerable people of the community and in all areas.
 The Lebanese Red Cross expanded its network of medical and social centers, offering services for the sick and needy in the form of medical consultations, health awareness, prevention programs, vaccination campaigns, school health, and special services for the handicapped.

-The Lebanese Red Cross also provides, through its medical and social centers, many social services that highly contribute to the amelioration of the social level of the most vulnerable people in many ways and through many activities and programs that concern women and children.
+The Lebanese Red Cross also provides, through its medical and social centers, many social services that highly contribute to the improvement of the social level of the most vulnerable people in many ways and through many activities and programs that concern women and children.

 First: On the Health Level

 a- Medical consultations: